architch/PPSAppPolicies/privacy-policy.md

 **Your privacy is important to us.**

 * * *
+Effective date: October 05, 2019

+Prabhu Premi Sangh ("us", "we", or "our") operates the Swami Avdheshanand Giri Ji Maharaj mobile application (the "Service").

-It is our policy to respect your privacy regarding any information we may collect while operating our skill.
+It is our policy to respect your privacy regarding any information we may collect while operating our application.
 Accordingly, we have developed this privacy policy in order for you to understand what we collect, use, communicate, disclose and otherwise make use of personal information.
 We have outlined our privacy policy below.

-*   We do not collect any personal information information from the users of our skill.
+*   We do not collect any personal information information from the users in our application.

 *   We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.

-*   We are using third party APIs in order to fetch the requested information and display it to users.
-These third-party sites have separate and independent privacy policies.
-We therefore have no responsibility or liability for the content these linked sites.
-Nonetheless, we seek to protect the integrity of our product and welcome any feedback about these sites.
+*   Our Service may contain links to other sites that are not operated by us.
+If you click on a third party link, you will be directed to that third party's site.
+We strongly advise you to review the Privacy Policy of every site you visit.

+We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

-*   We do not collect information from children under 13 since this skill is also enabled for children under 13.
+*   We do not collect information from children aged 13-18 since this skill is application is also available for children aged 13-18.

-*   Bit Pal may change this privacy policy from time to time at Bit Pal's sole discretion.
+*   We may update our Privacy Policy from time to time.You are advised to review this Privacy Policy periodically for any changes.
+Changes to this Privacy Policy are effective when they are posted on this page.

 Contacting Us:
-If there are any questions regarding this privacy policy, you may contact us using the information below.

-***Bit Pal***
-Bangalore, Karnataka 560103
-India,
-kayush206@gmail.com
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at architagarwal123@gmail.com.